Botox

 Close-up of doctor examining female patients face for cosmetic treatment

-What Are the Potential Side Effects of Botox?
+What Are the Side Effects of Botox?

 While Botox can be highly beneficial for most people, like most medical treatments, it isn't without risks.
 Temporary side effects may include fat bulges near the injection site or droopy eyelids following injection.
 Slight pain is to be expected during the injection.
 Other potential side effects of receiving Botox cosmetic injections include: